kevinbrianfahy/ywebca/chapter04/README.md

 `value`, `prev`, and `next`.

-Write four helper functions (you may want to do this before writing `arrayToDLL`) that handle doubly-linked lists:
+Write four helper functions (you may want to do this before writing `arrayToDLL)` that handle doubly-linked lists:

-*  `push( list, value )` adds a node with the value given to the end of the list.
+#### `push( list, value )`

+Adds a node with the value given to the end of the list.

+1. Create a new node.
+    * Its `value` should be parameter `value`
+    * Its `next` should be `null`.
+2. Find the last node in the `list` (`lastNode`).
+3. Set `lastNode`'s `next` to the new node.
+4. The new node's `prev` should be `lastNode`.

-*  `pop( list )` removes a node from the end of the list and returns its value.
+#### `pop( list )`

+Removes a node from the end of the list and returns its value.

+1. Find the second-to-last node in the `list` (`secondToLast`).
+2. Store the last node's value in a variable.
+3. Set `secondToLast`'s `next` to `null`.
+4. Return the stored value.

-*  `shift( list )` removes a node from the beginning of the list and returns its value.
+#### `shift( list )`

+Removes a node from the beginning of the list and returns its value.

+This is a tricky one because of how JavaScript passes objects.
+The shell of the object is passed by value while its insides are passed by reference.
+This means that changes you make to the passed object will hold, but if you try to reassign the object completely, any changes you make afterward may not stick.

+We will actually remove the second node, but keep the second node's guts in the first node.

+1. Store the first node's `value` in a variable.
+2. Store the second node's `value` in the first node's `value`.
+3. Find the third node (`third`).
+3. Set the first node's `next` to `third`.
+4. Set `third`'s `prev` to the first node.
+5. Return the stored value.

-*  `unshift( list, value )` adds a node with the value given to the beginning of the list.
+#### `unshift( list, value )`

+Adds a node with the value given to the beginning of the list.

-> Note: Remember that a list knows when it gets to the end when its `next` or
-> `prev` value is `null`.
-Make sure that holds when you add or remove nodes from
-> the end!
+This is also a tricky one.
+We will create a new second node, put the first node's guts in it, and put the new guts in the first node.

+1. Find the second node (`second`).
+2. Create a new node.
+    * Its `value` should be the first node's `value`.
+    * Its `next` should be `second`.
+    * Its `prev` should be the first node.
+3. Set `second`'s `prev` to the new node.
+4. Set the first node's `next` to the new node.
+5. Set the first node's `value` to the parameter `value`.

 <br />